Mikki Queen: 2017: five-year-old season

 Mikki Queen began her fourth campaign on 8 April with a second attempt to win the Hanshin Himba Stakes and started 1.2/1 favourite ahead of fifteen opponents including Queens Ring, Admire Lead (Victoria Mile), Jour Polaire, Denim and Ruby (runner-up in the Japan Cup), Touching Speech and Meisho Mambo.
 After being settled in eighth place by Hamanaka, Mikki Queen was switched to the outside in the straight and took the lead in the closing stages to win by one and three quarter lengths from Admire Lead.
 She started odds-on favourite for the Victoria Mile on 14 May but after having trouble obtaining a clear run in the straight she came home seventh behind Admire Lead.
-On 25 June the mare was moved back up in distance to take on male opposition in the Takarazuka Kinen over 2200 metres at Hanshin and produced one of her best efforts as he finished third behind Satono Crown and Gold Actor with Rainbow Line, Cheval Grand and Kitasan Black finishing further back.
+On 25 June the mare was moved back up in distance to take on male opposition in the Takarazuka Kinen over 2200 metres at Hanshin and produced one of her best efforts as she finished third behind Satono Crown and Gold Actor with Rainbow Line, Cheval Grand and Kitasan Black finishing further back.
 As in the previous year, Mikki Queen began her autumn campaign by running third in the Queen Elizabeth II Cup; on this occasion she produced a "powerful late run" but was beaten a neck and a head by Mozu Katchan and Crocosmia in a three-way photo finish.
 The mare ended her track career on 24 December when she came home unplaced behind Kitasan Black in the Arima Kinen.

 In the JRA Awards for 2017 Mikki Queen finished third behind Vivlos and Admire Lead in the voting for the JRA Award for Best Older Filly or Mare.
 She was rated the third best older filly or mare in Japan behind Vivlos and Queens Ring in the official Japanese ratings.

+Racing form

+Mikki Queen won five races and placed in another eight out of 17 starts.
+This data is available in JBIS and netkeiba.